 Mathieu’s concern for spatial organization, evident in his exhibitions at the Montreal Museum of Fine Arts and The Power Plant, has now become the work itself, allowing the artist to explore Haitian culture and the major themes of his artistic investigation in all their physicality.

-Mathieu holds an MFA from Goldsmith’s College (London).
-He has exhibited in England, Belgium, China, Canada, the United States, Spain, France, Morocco, and Martinique.
-His work is part of different collections, such as the National Museum of Fine Arts of Quebec and the Museum of Fine Arts of Montreal.
-His work has recently been included in The other side of now at the Perez Art Museum Miami.
-In 2020, Manuel Mathieu will present solo exhibitions at the Museum of Fine Arts of Montreal and The Power Plant (Toronto).
-He will also present his work in the context of group exhibitions at Musée d’art contemporain of Montreal, at the Phi Foundation (Montréal), at the Song Museum (Beijing) and at the Kunstmuseum (Stuttgart).
+A graduate of Goldsmith’s College (London), Manuel Mathieu has exhibited in Belgium, Canada, China, England, France, Martinique, Morocco, Spain and the United States.
+His work is in the collections of the Musée national des beaux-arts du Québec, the Musée d’Art contemporain de Montréal and the Montreal Museum of Fine Arts.
+His recent works were included in The Other Side of Now at the Perez Art Museum in Miami.
+In 2020, Mathieu was the subject of solo exhibitions at the Montreal Museum of Fine Arts and The Power Plant (Toronto).
+He will also participate in forthcoming group exhibitions at the Musée d’art contemporain de Montréal, the Phi Foundation (Montreal), the Song Museum (Beijing) and the Kunstmuseum (Stuttgart).